isomerpages/moe-deyisec/_departments/Humanities.md

 <p><strong>Celebrating Biodiversity during Deyi Biodiversity</strong>
 <br>In collaboration with the Deyi Biology Unit and Green Club, a series of
+learning activities was organised to deepen students’ appreciation of Singapore’s natural environment.</p>
+<p></p>
-learning activities was organised to deepen students’ appreciation of Singapore’s natural environment.
-During Biodiversity Week, Green Ambassadors engaged fellow Deyians by sharing fun facts about local biodiversity and highlighting wildlife conservation efforts.
+<p>During Biodiversity Week, Green Ambassadors engaged fellow Deyians by
+sharing fun facts about local biodiversity and highlighting wildlife conservation efforts.
 In addition, Secondary 3 Geography students conducted a school-wide assembly to raise awareness about the significance of mangrove ecosystems.</p>
 </td>
 </tr>
 </tbody>